Send a bot (Meet / Zoom / Teams)

 Open Start ScribX in the web app (or the extension side panel).
 Paste a meeting link and ScribX does the rest.

-123- 1Paste the Meet, Zoom, Teams or SkyOffice link
+123- 1Paste the Meet, Zoom or Teams link

 - 2Send the bot — it joins, records and transcribes live